I hope you enjoy reading the blog post.

 Wondering why online dating doesn’t work for you?

 If you're like many guys, it's not for lack of trying.
-And that's why you may be feeling like dating is exhausting.
+And that's why you may be feeling like dating is exhausting, and dating apps are a waste of time.
 You probably spend countless hours every week clicking through profiles and messaging attractive women on dating sites and apps.

 You get a response every now and again, but rarely from anyone you actually want to date.